segmentio/segment-docs/src/connections/destinations/catalog/optimizely-full-stack/index.md

 ### Notification Listeners

-Notification listeners are not available for Segment `track` events when implementing Optimizely via Segment using cloud-mode.
+Notification listeners are not available for Segment `track` events when implementing Optimizely using Segment using cloud-mode.
 [Notification listeners](https://docs.developers.optimizely.com/full-stack/docs/notification-listeners) are still available with any native call invoked from your Optimizely client instance.

 ## Personas